How to Measure Your Body for Clothing

 Although many people think that taking accurate body measurements yourself is super hard, it’s really not – all you have to do is know exactly where to place the tape measure and the rest will follow.

-- Use a cloth tape measure for maximum accuracy.
+- Use a measuring tape for maximum accuracy (flexible tape, if possible).

-- Make sure the tape is level and neither too tight nor too loose.
+- Make sure the measuring tape is level and neither too tight nor too loose.

 - Measure on bare skin, not over clothes.